Damglador/Risk-of-Rain-2-UA/Переклад швидкого встановлення на RoR2/BepInEx/plugins/RiskofThunder-HookGenPatcher/README.md

 Generates [MonoMod.RuntimeDetour.HookGen's](https://github.com/MonoMod/MonoMod) `MMHOOK` file during the [BepInEx](https://github.com/BepInEx/BepInEx) preloader phase.

 Installation:
-Put in `BepInEx\patchers` folder.
+Copy config, patchers, and plugins folder to your BepInEx folder.
-Make sure the `MonoMod.exe` and `MonoMod.RuntimeDetour.HookGen.exe` files are also present.
+Make sure the `MonoMod.dll` and `MonoMod.RuntimeDetour.HookGen.dll` files are also present.

 **This project is not officially linked with BepInEx nor with MonoMod.**